 Our ability to commercialize our medicines successfully also will depend in part on the extent to which reimbursement for these medicines and related treatments will be available on adequate terms, or at all, from government health administration authorities, private health insurers and other organizations.
-See "- Risks Related to Commercialization of Our Medicines and Drug Candidates - If we or any third parties with which we may collaborate to market and sell our medicines are unable to achieve and maintain coverage and adequate level of reimbursement, our commercial success and business operations could be adversely affected."
+For additional information, please see the section of this Quarterly Report titled "Part II - Item 1A - Risk Factors Risks Related to Clinical Development and Commercialization of Our Medicines and Drug Candidates - If we or any third parties with which we may collaborate to market and sell our medicines are unable to achieve and maintain coverage and adequate level of reimbursement, our commercial success and business operations could be adversely affected."